 Taking into consideration these examples, here is what micro and macro influencer marketing are and which one is better as compared to the other.

 Micro Influencer Marketing

-Micro influencer is a person whose impact is on a small scale.
-They are the people who do not have an approach to a huge audience and they do not cover the entire audience of a business.
+A micro influencer is a person whose impact is on a small scale.
+They are the people who do not have an approach to a vast audience, and they do not cover the entire audience of a business.

 They are the people who can approach from 10,000 to maximum a few hundred thousand followers or audience.